vipul2802/o365hq.com/content/blog/Microsoft 365 Education Complete Guide.md

 ### How to register your EDU authorized tenant

-If you don't already have an Office 365 tenant -- an admin center under which you control every aspect of your account and its users -- check out the [instructions here](https://docs.microsoft.com/en-us/microsoft-365/education/deploy/create-your-office-365-tenant)
+If you don't have a Microsoft 365 tenant yet -- an admin center under which you control every aspect of your account and its users -- check out the [instructions here](https://docs.microsoft.com/en-us/microsoft-365/education/deploy/create-your-office-365-tenant)